siffiejoe/lua-amalg/README.md

     ./amalg.lua -o out.lua -a -s main.lua -c

 There is also some compression/decompression support handled via plugins to `amalg`.
-To select a transformation use the `-z` option.
+To select a transformation by name use the `-z` option.
+The necessary decompression code typically is embedded in the result and executed automatically (may depend on the plugin).

+    ./amalg.lua -o out.lua -s main.lua -c -z brieflz

+Some plugins generate valid Lua code (text or binary) and thus don't need a decompression step.
+For those modules the `-t` option should be used instead to avoid embedding no-op decompression code in the final amalgamation file.
 Multiple compression/transformation steps are possible, and they are executed in the given order.
-The necessary decompression code is embedded in the result and executed automatically.

-    ./amalg.lua -o out.lua -s main.lua -c -z luac -z brieflz

-Some plugin generate valid Lua code (text or binary) and thus don't need a decompression step.
-For those modules the `-t` option should be used instead to avoid embedding no-op decompression code in the final amalgamation file.

     ./amalg.lua -o out.lua -s main.lua -c -t luasrcdiet -t luac -z brieflz